 Our tax policy

-We acknowledge that tax plays a key role for society.
-We also believe that a responsible approach to tax is essential to the long-term sustainability of our business in the countries in which we operate.
+We recognise the key role that tax plays in society and the development of the countries where we operate.
+We also believe that a responsible approach to tax is essential to the long-term sustainability of the societies where we have activities and of our business across the globe.

 Read more about our tax policy at https://orsted.com/taxpolicy

-At the end of 2017, our major activities were in Denmark, the UK and Germany.
+At the end of 2018, our major activities were in Denmark, the UK, Germany, the Netherlands and the US.

 International joint taxation